The Oscars

 [Note: Domingo became the first person to earn Best Actor Oscar noms in back-to-back years, since Denzel Washington's similar noms for Fences (2016) and Roman J. Israel, Esq.
 (2017).
 Domingo was previously nominated for his role as civil rights activist Bayard Rustin in Rustin (2023).]

-• 62 year-old Ralph Fiennes (with his 3rd Best Actor nomination, with no wins) for his role as Cardinal-Dean Thomas Lawrence who was responsible for leading the choice among rivals for a papal successor, and maneuvering through the intrigue, trade-offs, and surprise twists, in Conclave
+• 62 year-old Ralph Fiennes (with his third nomination and 2nd Best Actor nomination, with no wins) for his role as Cardinal-Dean Thomas Lawrence who was responsible for leading the choice among rivals for a papal successor, and maneuvering through the intrigue, trade-offs, and surprise twists, in Conclave

-[Note: Fiennes was first nominated as Best Actor for Schindler's List (1993), and then received a 2nd Best Actor nomination for The English Patient (1996).]
+[Note: Fiennes was first nominated as Best Supporting Actor for Schindler's List (1993), and then received a Best Actor nomination for The English Patient (1996).]

 • 42 year-old Romanian-American actor Sebastian Stan (with his first nomination) for his role as a young and uneasy Donald Trump in the faux-biopic about Trump's early career in the 1970s as a wanna-be NYC real estate developer-mogul, in Iranian-Danish director Ali Abbasi's The Apprentice from a researched first screenplay by Gabriel Sherman